 If you have liability, comprehensive, or collision coverage on your Geico policy, they will transfer to your rental car.
 Your rental car will have the same coverage limits as your personal car.
 As long as the car you’re renting is of similar value to your own, you can probably skip the rental company’s coverage.
 You’ll also want to pass on rental insurance at the counter if you plan to use a credit card as secondary coverage.

-No, you do not need insurance to rent a car because rental companies have their own insurance that covers their cars.
+No, you do not need insurance to rent a car because rental companies have their own insurance.
 Rental car companies usually provide minimum liability coverage only, so if you don’t have personal insurance, you’ll probably want to purchase extra rental car insurance through the rental company.
 If your personal car is insured and you pay for your rental with a credit card, you can probably skip optional coverage at the rental counter.… read full answer

 Before you buy the rental company’s insurance, you should consider what coverage you may already have through your personal car insurance.
 The coverage limits and deductibles you have on your personal vehicle typically still apply to rentals, as long as you’re renting for personal use.
 Many major credit cards also offer coverage for rental cars if you pay with your card and decline the collision damage waiver offered by the rental company.